-Dreams, Politics and TV Converge for R.E.M. on ‘It’s the End of the World as We Know It’: The Story Behind Every ‘Document’ Song
+How R.E.M.
+Mixed Dreams, T.V. and Politics on ‘It’s the End of the World as We Know It’

 “It’s the End of the World as We Know It (And I Feel Fine)” might be great, but it didn’t start with an earthquake, birds and snakes or an aeroplane.
 The genesis of a song best suited for the book of Revelation was a party that the members of R.E.M. attended just as the band was forming in 1980.
 Peter Buck and Michael Stipe took a trip to New York City and ended up at an after-show party attended by rock writer Lester Bangs.

 “I had read all of Lester Bangs’s stuff in Creem and thought he was the greatest thing in the world,” Buck recalled in the ’90s.
 “Now here we were at this party, filling up on birthday cake and jelly beans.
 Lester was standing there, and every time someone walked by – it was like a mantra – he’d have something to say to them.
 He called me a rotten c---sucker. ...
 I was like: ‘That’s Lester Bangs!
 That’s so cool!’”

 Meanwhile, the man who was soon to become R.E.M.’s singer was so hungry, he chowed down on the only food available at the shindig: birthday cake and jelly beans.
 The event stuck in Stipe’s subconscious and would later become a particularly memorable dream.